PeterBachman100/quoteWall/README.md

 There are a few design elements to reduce habituation and help you remember to read these qoutes:
 - The array is shuffled every time the page is refreshed.
 - The colors alternately shift from light to dark.
-- Random quotes are highlighted.
+- Random quotes are highlighted with varying chances and colors.
+Some only show up when the screen is dark and some only when it is light.

 # Usage
 The simplest usage is to download the file "quoteWallLocal.html" and save it to your documents.
 You can edit the array of quotes in the <head> of the document to customize your quote wall, and open the file locally.